-TIP 1: I recommend starting local, become a hometown hero then work your way up.
+TIP 1: I recommend starting locally, becoming a hometown hero then work your way up.
 The tips I share can be applied to major networks as well.

 TIP 2: Follow the local networks on social media.
-If you have a favorite news anchor engage with them on social media.
-It can also help if you have your own following on social media, on platforms like YouTube, which you can increase with the help of one of the 26 Best Sites to Buy YouTube Views, Subscribers & Likes (2021).
+If you have a favorite news anchor engage with them on social media

 TIP 3: Find out who the show producers are and pitch to them.
 If you aren’t sure, go to the channel’s website and contact a local anchor via email.
 Their contact information is public.